 - Employers must submit to Washington D.C. on a quarterly basis

-Contact Washington D.C. for more information about the new paid family leave program.
+Contact Washington D.C. for more information about the paid family leave program.
 Washington D.C. also offers an online employer toolkit to answer questions about the PFL program.

 This is not intended as legal advice; for more information, please click here.